-Once a concern is reported, The Head of Safeguarding & Welfare will inform the Club Senior Safeguarding Lead (if the concern is for a participant or staff member at the Foundation, the Foundation Safeguarding Manager will inform the Chief Executive Officer and the Head of Safeguarding & Welfare) of all adult protection concerns within 24 hours of receiving the disclosure/concern and will discuss the plan of action to ensure the safety/well-being of the adult at risk.
+Once a concern is reported, The Head of Safeguarding & Welfare will inform the Club Senior Safeguarding Lead of all adult protection concerns within 24 hours of receiving the disclosure/concern and will discuss the plan of action to ensure the safety/well-being of the adult at risk.
 It is key that staff remember the following:

 - It is not your responsibility to decide whether or not an adult has been abused.
 It is, however, everyone's responsibility to respond to and report concerns. - If you are concerned someone is in immediate danger, contact the police on 999 straight away.
 Where you suspect that a crime is being committed, you must involve the police. - If you have concerns and or you are told about possible or alleged abuse, poor practice or wider welfare issues you must report this to your relevant Safeguarding Officer.
-If the relevant Safeguarding Officer is implicated the concern must be reported directly to the Head of Safeguarding & Welfare. - If the Head of Safeguarding & Welfare is implicated, then report to the Club's Senior Safeguarding Lead. - If the Foundation Safeguarding Manager is implicated, then report to the Chief Executive Officer at the Foundation and the Head of Safeguarding & Welfare - When raising your concern remember "Making Safeguarding Personal".
+If the relevant Safeguarding Officer is implicated the concern must be reported directly to the Head of Safeguarding & Welfare. - If the Head of Safeguarding & Welfare is implicated, then report to the Club's Senior Safeguarding Lead. - When raising your concern remember "Making Safeguarding Personal".
 It is good practice to seek the adult's views on what they would like to happen next and to inform the adult you will be passing on your concern. - It is important when considering your concern that you keep the person informed about any decisions and action taken, and always consider their needs and wishes